ngs-docs/2018-ggg201b/lab1-jetstream/running-command-line-blast.md

 Notes:

-* you can execute multiple commands at a time;
+* you can copy/paste multiple commands at a time, and they will execute in order;

-* You might see a warning -

-    `Selenocysteine (U) at position 310 replaced by X`

-  what does this mean?

 * why did it take longer to BLAST ``mm-second.fa`` than ``mm-first.fa``?